© Crown copyright 2018

 In cases where Ofsted has become aware of an investigation by another agency into a serious incident or serious allegations involving a setting, school or provider that Ofsted is inspecting, it may be appropriate for the inspection report to make a brief reference to the investigation.

-This should be done in such a way that avoids the risk of prejudicing the outcome of the investigation or identifying individuals who may be wholly innocent of the alleged wrongdoing.
+This should be done in such a way that avoids the risk of prejudicing the outcome of the investigation or identifying individuals who are linked to the investigation.

 Any references will be confined to the most serious incidents, such as the death of a child or a serious safeguarding failure.
 Inspectors should avoid making any reference to a serious incident if there is any possibility that doing so would: